John Hegley: Career

 – pieces from which were later incorporated into Glad to Wear Glasses.
 Further collections followed whose subject matter ranges from the surreal and the humorous through to the personal and emotional.
-There are several recurring themes in his work, including oddities such as glasses, dogs or Romans, along with self-targeted pathos and ribbing, and reminiscences of his childhood in Luton.
+There are several recurring themes in his work, including glasses, dogs or Romans, along with self-deprecating humour and reminiscences of his childhood in Luton.

-He was presenter of the Border Television series Word of Mouth – in which numerous contemporary poets performed their work – in 1990, and the BBC Radio series Hearing with Hegley from 1996 to 1999.
+He was presenter of the 1990s Border Television series Word of Mouth, in which contemporary poets performed their work, and the BBC Radio series Hearing with Hegley from 1996 to 1999.
 His other television appearances include Wogan and Never Mind the Buzzcocks.
 In 1998, Hegley's poem "Malcolm" came second in a BBC survey to find Britain's most popular comic poem.
-In 1999 he starred in a Simon Callow-directed revival of the musical The Pajama Game in London's West End.
+In 1999, he starred in a Simon Callow-directed revival of the musical The Pajama Game in London's West End.

 In September 1999, together with Simon Munnery, he wrote and performed in a comedy series for BBC Radio 4 entitled The Adventures of John and Tony.